ttcjc/OpenFOAM/README.md

 Transient solver for incompressible, particle-laden, turbulent flow, using the PISO algorithm.

-Designed for use in the study of automotive surface contamination at Loughborough University

 Sub-models include:
 - Turbulence modelling, i.e. laminar, RAS or LES
 - Run-time selectable MRF and finite volume options, e.g. explicit porosity